 Heart disease, diabetes, most cancers and obesity can be attributed to carrying excess weight.
 Reaching and maintaining a healthy weight in your 40’s and beyond will help keep disease at bay.

-High Intensity Interval Training, or HIIT is the best exercise for anti-aging.
-The training involves high intensity training followed by an interval of low output training, such as in the Tabata training method.
+If you are relatively active and looking to increase your physical activity to develop a truly strong and healthy body, High Intensity Interval Training, or HIIT is the best exercise for anti-aging.
+The training involves high intensity training followed by an interval of low output training, such as in the Tabata Interval training method.

 This alternation allows our bodies to reach an anaerobic state which increases the capacity of mitochondria and ribosomes.